Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/Fundamental/3Method.md

 +++
 ### Method in Java

-Access Modifiers.
-Defines the accessibility of the method, who can use the method.
+**Access Modifiers** - Defines the accessibility of the method, who can use the method.
 There are 4 types of access specifiers in Java Methods.

-Public - can be accessed through any class in any package.
+**Public** - It can be accessed through any class in any package.

-Private - can be accessed by method only in the same class.
+**Private** - It can be accessed by method only in the same class.

-Protected - can be accessed by other classes in same package or other sub classes in different package.
+**Protected** - It can be accessed by other classes in same package or other sub classes in different package.

-Default - It can be only be accessed by classes in same package.
+**Default** - It can be only be accessed by classes in same package.
 If we donot mention anything then default access specifier is used by Java.

 ### Types of Method.

-**System Defined Methods** - Methods which are already defind and ready to use in Java like Math.sqrt().
+**System Defined Methods** - Methods which are already defined and ready to use in Java like Math.sqrt().

 **User Defined Methods** - Method which the programmer create based upon the program necessity.